CeliaSomlai/celiasomlaih.github.io/menu/about.md

 I am ...

-* a researcher investigating greenhouse gas emissions from anthropogenically modified systems.
+* Hungarian.

+* based in Dublin, Ireland.

 * on a continuous journey to adopt a sustainable and zero waste lifestyle.

 * a traveler with a never ending wanderlust!

+* a researcher investigating greenhouse gas emissions from anthropogenically modified systems.